On weighted singular vectors for multiple weights: Abstract

 \section{Abstract}

 We introduce the notion of weighted singular vectors and weighted uniform exponent with respect to a set of weights.
 We prove invariance of these exponents for affine subspaces and submanifolds inside those affine subspaces.
-For certain submanifolds, we show that there is no totally irrational vector with high uniform exponent, complementing the previously known existence results.
+For certain analytic submanifolds, we show that there are totally irrational vectors with high weighted uniform exponent, extending the previously known existence results.
 Moreover, we show existence and non-existence of \textit{non-obvious} divergence orbits for certain cones. \\